dzekelid/objects/_listings/microsoft-graph/usersid--userprincipalnameownedobjects-get-openapi.md

 x-collection-name: Microsoft Graph
 x-complete: 0
 info:
-  title: Microsoft Graph API List Owned Objects
+  title: Microsoft Graph List Owned Objects
   description: List ownedObjects Get the list of directory objects that are owned
     by the user.
   version: 1.0.0